BullMQ

 • Since the last value returned by the observable is persisted, you could retry a job and continue where you left off, for example, if the job implements a state machine or similar.

-If you are new to Observables you may want to read this introduction.
+If you are new to Observables you may want to read this .
 The two biggest advantages that Observables have over Promises are that they can emit more than 1 value and that they are cancelable.

 Let's see a silly example of a worker making use of Observables: